snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 <img src="/assets/images/single-axis-single-motor.jpg" alt="">
 <p style="text-align: center;"> Single-axis single-motor stand </p>

-Quadcopters, along with much of modern flight craft, must be piloted using fly-by-wire.
-This is typically due to the number of controls and the reaction speeds required being far too high for a pilot to handle.
+The majority of modern craft, from power steering in cars, to quadcopters, to jet aircraft, must be piloted using fly-by-wire.
+This is typically due to the number of controls and the reaction speeds required being far too high for a human to handle.
 What this means is that when the pilot gives a command, the flight controller figures out how to execute that command.
-When hovering in a stationary position, the controller still must work to keep the craft in stable condition (for example, gust of wind may hit the craft; due to manufacturing intolerances one motor may be more powerful than another).
+Even when hovering in a stationary position, the controller must work to keep the craft in stable condition (for example, a gust of wind may hit the craft, or due to manufacturing intolerances one motor may be more powerful than another).

-There are some fancy ways of doing this, but an old tested method is the Proportional, Integral, & Derivative controller.
-Like the name suggests, the PID controller has three components that act to eliminate error.
+There are fancy ways of doing this, but an old tested method is the Proportional, Integral, & Derivative controller.
+Like the name suggests, the PID controller has three components that act to reduce an error.

-Say you have an error between the orientation that the quadcopter is on, and the desired orientation (with no user input, the desired orientation would be parallel to the ground).
+Say you have an error - the difference between the orientation that the quadcopter is on, and the desired orientation (with no user input, the desired orientation would be parallel to the ground).

 $$ e(t) = setpoint - {\phi} $$